jdeolive/suite-old/docs/usermanual/source/installation/aws/index.rst

       *Viewing your list of AMIs*

 #.
 You will need the AMI ID given to you when you registered.
-Enter the AMI ID in the box, and then select Public Images in the select box.
+Enter the AMI ID in the box, and then select :guilabel:`Public Images` in the select box.
 You should see an OpenGeo AMI show up in the list.

+   .. note:: If you did not register, or never received an email with your AMI ID, please email inquiry@opengeo.org.

    .. figure:: img/foundami.png
       :align: center